khuatbaonguyen123/Mentorship-Program/[Assignment 10] Coding Exercise/Assigned on 2024-07-23/README.md

         System.out.print("\n");
     }

-    // Return the new array with the element deleted at the given position private static int[] deleteElement(int[] arr, int pos) {
+    // Remove the element at the specified position and return a new array private static int[] deleteElement(int[] arr, int pos) {
         int n = arr.length;
         int[] newArr = new int[n - 1];